hannahl87/aloe-you/README.md

 [x] Fix stripe auth error with secret key
 [] Handle routing differently for categories
 [] Add confirmation product was added to the basket
+[] Separate firebase utils into separate files
+[] Set basketItems to null when logout

 Please check back for progress.